Undoubtedly, your to-do list has been a valuable tool for your productivity.

 If that’s not your profession, the only help you can offer to people is to give advice.

-When people sense that you want to change them, they’ll resent your advice.
+People who sense that you want to change them will resent your advice.

 And eventually, that might be a great disappointment for you.